 What is a Composting Toilet?

-The waterless, pre-assembled design of these units make it a highly effective toilet solution for camping, RVs, small boats and hiking sites, and for people who live in the woods like forest rangers.
-There are many areas, miles away from the hustle and bustle of a metropolitan city where water is still scarce.
-There are also vast areas that haven’t developed a proper sewage system yet.
-These units will be of excellent service for folks inhabiting in those places.
+The waterless, pre-assembled design of these units make it a highly effective toilet solution for camping, RVs, small boats, and hiking sites, and for people who live in the woods like forest rangers.
+Also, there are many areas where water is still scarce, and there are vast areas where a proper sewage system has not been developed.
+These units will be of excellent service for folks inhabiting those places.

-Many of you, I assume, have heard about compost toilets but don’t know how they work.
-Well, let me explain the whole process of turning your dung into food for plants in a language we’ll all understand.
-The primary requirements to initiate the actions are simple.
-A proper vent system, a favorable warm environment, and a mechanism to handle the material.
+You may have heard about compost toilets and now wonder how they work.
+The primary requirements to initiate the actions are simple: a proper vent system, a favorable warm environment, and a mechanism to handle the material.

 Human solid waste is 90% water, so the ventilation system evaporates the water to shrink the volume of the substance and release the odor.
 The decomposition process takes place faster when there is a sufficient level of warmth in the environment.
 If you’re going to travel in a freezing area, perhaps you should reconsider buying the best composting toilet.
 You will have to empty the basin at regular intervals to keep the toilet clean and odor-free.

 Maintenance of the toilet includes stirring and removing the waste.
-Completing this step needs to be performed carefully, so you don’t create a huge mess.
+This step needs to be performed carefully, so as to not create a huge mess.
 This step is the only instance when traditional toilets get an extra point.

 Types of Composting Toilets

-There are two primary variants of composting toilets.
-Self-contained toilets are the primary type.
-There are both electric and non-electric versions.
+Self-contained composting toilets are available in both electric and non-electric versions.

 The modern self-contained units need electricity to run a fan or a heater in the base to banish the gases and odors.
 The power input for average models ranges between 80-150 watts.
-The size of the bio-drum plays a pivotal role in determining the capacity of the unit.
+The essential requirement is a standard household 110-volt power supply.

-For optimum effect, an electric-powered toilet would be a great option to carry with you.
-The reason is because of the level of warmth generated by the thermostatic elements.
+For optimum effect, an electric-powered toilet would be a great option to carry with you because of the level of warmth generated by the thermostatic elements.
 It improves aerobic action and bacterial activity.
 The biggest advantage of the self-contained toilet is that no plumbing is required.

 The only job for you is to set up the vent stack correctly, that’s all.
 As far as the cost is concerned, these units are cheaper than any other composting toilet type.
 Another bonus advantage is that you can use this toilet in colder regions as well without a problem.